vickydev11/EBI/content/pages/basic-breathplay.md

   - type: GenericSection
     title:
       type: TitleBlock
-      text: Ready to engage in breathplay with confidence and care?
+      text: This workshop will be available in 2025.
       color: text-dark
     subtitle: ''
     text: ''